matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 #### Single-layer event aggration

 Bundling only includes relations a single-layer deep.
-Given the following list of events, `ev4` would not be returned as it isn't a direct reference to `ev1`.
+This MSC is not looking to solve nested threading but is rather focusing on bringing mechanisms to allow threading in chat applications

+Nested threading is out of scope for this proposal and would be the subject of a different MSC.
+A `m.thread` event can only reference events that do not have a `rel_type`

 ```
 [